 This is the one nobody wants to talk about, but it matters.

 The altitude factor: At 6,450 feet, alcohol hits harder than it does at sea level.
 Two drinks at Red Rocks can feel like three or four at a venue in downtown Denver.
-Combine that with dehydration (which also accelerates at altitude), physical exertion from the stairs, and fatigue from a long evening—and you have impaired drivers on winding mountain roads in the dark.
+Combine that with dehydration (which also accelerates at altitude), physical exertion from the stairs, and fatigue from a long evening,and you have impaired drivers on winding mountain roads in the dark.

 The road conditions: Red Rocks Park Road has no streetlights.
 It's a two-lane, winding mountain road with drop-offs, tight curves, and thousands of vehicles sharing it simultaneously.
 Driving it sober and alert during the day is pleasant.
 Driving it tired, in the dark, surrounded by traffic, after a concert?
 That's a different equation.

 The venue knows this.
-Red Rocks specifically allows vehicles to remain overnight until 10 a.m. the following morning.
+Red Rocks specifically allows vehicles to remain overnight until 10 a.m.
+The following morning.
 They added this policy because enough people recognized they shouldn't be driving.

 But Wait—What About Being Smart About It?